gregates/gregates.github.io/content/pivot-shorter-fatter-groupby.md

 decade ago.

 The headline: pivot is just a shorter, fatter group by.
-But, what's a "group by", and what would it mean for such a thing to be fat or short.
+But, what's a "group by", and what would it mean for such a thing to be fat or short?
 The rest of this article will attempt to clarify by first discussing other operations that pivot resembles: unique, and group by.
 If we understand those, it's only a short distance from there to the place where the title of this article will make sense.